How to change careers

 Being patient with yourself throughout the process, and when working through the inevitable mistakes, will help you stay committed to the journey.
 Getting frustrated at being slow to pick up a skill or making errors can derail your commitment to learning the skill.
 Try breaking the learning into smaller sessions, consider how you learn best and resist the temptation to give up when things get hard.

 Adopting a deliberate practice approach helps embed new skills faster.
-Doing the same thing over and over again without analysing what went right or wrong when applying those learnings will never embed the new skills.
+Doing the same thing repeatedly without analysing what went right or wrong when applying those learnings will never embed the new skills.
 Deliberate practice means you approach learning with purpose, learn from mistakes and apply those learnings when applying new skills to a task.

 Your professional network